INTRA-UTERINE FETAL SURGERY -- WHERE DO WE STAND

 Most cases are managed by fetoscopy, laser ablation of errant vessels, and fetoscopic shunt placements.
 A trans-abdominal approach utilising the modified Seldinger technique makes it a minimally invasive procedure.

 CDH repair in intrauterine life is radically different and may not require surgery.
-The simple application of a tracheal occluder, which may be a fetoscopic external clip or an intra-tracheal sponge/balloon occluder, helps the developing lung bud to grow normally in the trapped fluid.
+The simple application of a tracheal occluder, which may be a fetoscopic external clip or an intratracheal sponge/balloon occluder, helps the developing lung bud to grow normally in the trapped fluid.
 Therapeutic endoscopic surgery with a fetoscope is also known as 'Fetendo' and has obvious advantages.

 The ex-utero intrapartum (EXIT) surgery needs a word or two.
 This is a grey area, and the combined skill of an obstetric surgeon, a pediatric surgeon, or a neonatal cardiac surgeon is necessary.
-Typically an EXIT procedure is performed in conditions where a secondary source of oxygen is required for survival of the freshly delivered neonate.
+Typically, an EXIT procedure is performed in conditions where a secondary source of oxygen is required for the survival of the freshly delivered neonate.
 Lines for extracorporeal membrane oxygenation may have to be instituted in rare cases.
 The umbilical cord is clamped, tied, and cut only after securing the oxygen supply.
-Separating the membranes and placenta occurs next and the obstetrician proceeds with uterine and abdominal closure.
+Separating the membranes and placenta occurs next, and the obstetrician proceeds with uterine and abdominal closure.
 The neonatal surgeon, meanwhile, does whatever is necessary for the baby.

 Pediatric and neonatal cardiac surgeons may prefer early surgical correction in certain congenital cyanotic cardiac defects to limit the ill effects of hypoxic blood and related circulatory changes.

 Intrauterine fetal surgery is a new subspeciality that was only recognised as unique from 1981 onwards.
-A large team comprising an obstetrician, a pediatric surgeon, their associates, two anesthesiology teams, the nursing personnel, the machine operators, and class IV operation theatre assistants and cleaners are minimum requirements.
+A large team comprising an obstetrician, a pediatric surgeon, their associates, two anesthesiology teams, the nursing personnel, the machine operators, and class IV operation theatre assistants and cleaners are minimum requirement.